PlasmaPy/PlasmaPy/docs/glossary.rst

       dimensional |Quantity| and a real number is provided, then the real number is often assumed to have the appropriate SI units.

+   temperature
+      Most functions in PlasmaPy accept temperature :math:`T` as a `~astropy.units.Quantity` with units of temperature (e.g., kelvin) or energy (e.g., electron-volts).

+Most functions in PlasmaPy accept temperature either in units of
+      temperature (e.g., kelvin) or energy (e.g., electron-volts).
+When

+When
+      the temperature is provided as an energy,

    unit test
       A **unit test** verifies a single unit of behavior, does it quickly, and does it in isolation from other tests